sdcoffel/cs2620/design_exercise_3/README.md

 - Server-to-server communication is not encrypted in this version
 - Client-to-server communication is not encrypted in this version
 - For production use, TLS encryption should be implemented

+### Additional Critical Insights from Development

+Below are key insights and design decisions drawn from our engineering discussions and implementation notes:

+1. **Fixed Initial Cluster + Extension**
+   We start with a baseline cluster of three servers, using hardcoded configuration or a simple startup script.
+After verifying the minimal functionality, we extend the cluster by allowing new servers to join.
+This approach ensures a reliable foundation (3 replicas) before enabling further scaling.

+2. **Adding Servers with Unique IDs and Ports**
+   We do not permit servers to be added with the same server ID or the same port.
+If a user attempts to add a new server with a conflicting identifier, the system logs an error message and prevents the server from starting.
+This design choice avoids confusion and conflicts in the Raft cluster, as each server must be uniquely identifiable.

+3. **Strict Leader Election**
+   We rely solely on the Raft consensus protocol to designate a leader.
+We do not allow any server to forcibly take leadership outside of Raft’s election process.
+If the current leader fails (or is suspected to have failed due to missed heartbeats), a standard Raft election automatically begins, ensuring continuous availability without arbitrary “leader swapping.”

+4. **Heartbeat Mechanism**
+   Each server receives regular heartbeats from the leader.
+If heartbeats are not received in a timely manner, servers trigger Raft’s leader election.
+This mechanism is crucial for quickly detecting failed or unresponsive leaders and minimizing disruption to the system.

+5. **ZooKeeper/Kazoo for Server Registration**
+   We use ZooKeeper to dynamically track servers in the cluster.
+Each server creates an ephemeral znode upon startup, which is automatically removed if it fails or disconnects.
+The Kazoo library in Python simplifies our interaction with ZooKeeper, letting us maintain an up-to-date registry of active replicas.

+6. **Testing Approach**
+   Our implementation features a robust suite of both unit tests and integration tests.
+We use mocks to test individual components in isolation (e.g., message handling, account management).
+Then, we run full integration tests to validate the entire system across multiple servers, testing leader elections, server crashes, user reconnections, and more.
+Manual testing further confirms that the chat application is resilient in real-world scenarios such as network outages and unexpected server failures.

+Overall, these additional design insights highlight how careful handling of leader election, unique server IDs/ports, heartbeat monitoring, and dynamic registration in ZooKeeper all contribute to a cohesive, fault-tolerant distributed chat system.

 ## Performance Considerations